pontem-network/sp-docs/pontem/tooling.md

 Check out the **[LIVE DEMO](https://www.figma.com/proto/Kx0rTu2qMYJVkWiGK9b5iK/Pontem-Blocks-Public-Prototype?node-id=2079%3A13295&viewport=659%2C252%2C0.033419206738471985&scaling=scale-down)**.

-With the advent of user-friendly decentralized exchanges and DeFi Dapps such as [1inch Exchange](https://1inch.exchange/) and [Furucombo](https://furucombo.app/) which take complex multi-hop transactions and combine them into one transaction, users have become increasingly accustomed to simple interfaces for executing complex trades.
+With the advent of user-friendly decentralized exchanges and DeFi applications such as DEX aggregator [1inch Exchange](https://1inch.exchange/) and [Furucombo](https://furucombo.app/) which take complex multi-hop transactions and combine them into one transaction, users have become increasingly accustomed to simple interfaces for executing complex trades.

 {% hint style="success" %}
-🧙‍♂️ This is the concept that the No-Code tools on Pontem builds on in order to allow people without coding skills to:
+🧙‍♂️ This is the concept that the No-Code tools on Pontem is using to allow people without coding skills to:

 * Create smart contracts
 * Add Liquidity to Swap platforms